Current Music Students

 Planning Guide and Advising Notes

 The following is a planning guide that outlines the overall structure of the major and will only contain courses assigned to a specific quarter and guideposts for advanced coursework.
 Refer to the catalog to explore additional requirements and electives.
+The degree usually takes approximately four years to complete for the average incoming Musicology major.
+Students who qualify for assessments may be able to finish sooner.

 • Year 2: Students should talk to their primary instrument/voice instructor about an upper-division 300-level jury.